Military Mothers: Violence and Perinatal Outcomes

 Military sexual trauma also affects childbearing women and increases the risk for postpartum depression and anxiety, emotional problems, and suicidal ideation.
 A recent review of 16 articles examined the impact of military trauma on pregnancy outcomes[27].
 Fourteen of the 16 studies found that military women were at higher risk for adverse pregnancy outcomes including preterm birth, low birth weight, gestational diabetes, hypertensive disorders of pregnancy, and perinatal mood and anxiety disorders.
 Black enlisted women had disproportionately higher rates of adverse pregnancy outcomes and PTSD compared to other military mothers.

-A longitudinal study followed 620 U.S. female veterans delivering between pregnancy and 452 postpartum[29].
-In this group, 30% reported military sexual harassment and 30% reported sexual assault.
+A longitudinal study followed 620 U.S. female veterans during pregnancy and 452 postpartum[29].
+Fifty-two percent reported sexual harassment and 30% reported sexual assault.
 Seventy-one percent of women who were harassed were depressed compared to 41% of non-harassed women.
-Even the rates for non-harassed women are substantially higher than they are in civilian populations, but the rates for the harassed group are extraordinary[30].
+Even the rates for non-harassed women are substantially higher than they are in civilian populations, but the rates for the harassed group are extraordinary.
 In addition, 56% had PTSD and 56% had an anxiety disorder compared to 24% of non-harassed women.
 Among women who were sexually assaulted, 77% were depressed (vs 48% of non-assaulted women), 65% had PTSD (vs 30%), and 60% had anxiety disorders (vs 41%).
 These results show very high rates of depression, anxiety, and PTSD for all women in the military, with exceedingly high rates for women who have been sexually assaulted.

 Fifty-nine percent reported military sexual trauma, 36% reported combat exposure, and 55% reported at least one violent childhood trauma in another study of 911 women who reported on 1,752 unique pregnancies[25].
 Fifty-two percent of the women identified as a racial/ethnic minority.
 During at least one pregnancy since entering the military, 29% reported a preterm birth (the US national average is 11%), 9% had a baby with low birth weight, and 45% had postpartum depression or anxiety.
 Military sexual trauma increased the risk of lower infant birth weight and postpartum depression, but only slightly increased the risk for preterm birth.
-For every one-unit increase on the sexual harassment scale, birth weight decreased by 17 g, odds of full-term birth dropped by 9%, and the effect was observed after controlling for age at pregnancy, race/ethnicity, childhood trauma, and combat exposure.
+For every one-unit increase on the sexual harassment scale, birth weight decreased by 17 g, odds of full-term birth decreased by 3%, and depression or anxiety increased by 9%.
+The effects of MST appeared after controlling for age at pregnancy, race/ethnicity, childhood trauma, and combat exposure.
 Combat exposure did not increase the risk of negative birth outcomes.
 Nor did warfare exposure or race or ethnicity.

 In a sample of 697 pregnant US veterans, military sexual trauma negatively affected mother-infant bonding[32].
 Fifty-two percent reported harassment and 30% reported abuse or rape.
 Twenty-eight percent of women who experienced military sexual trauma were depressed.
 Military sexual trauma increased the risk of depression, which was related to poorer mother-infant bonding.